China Yuchai International (NYSE:CYD) Coverage Initiated by Analysts at StockNews.com

-StockNews.com started coverage on shares of China Yuchai International (NYSE:CYD – Get Rating) in a research report sent to investors on Sunday.
-The firm issued a hold rating on the stock.
+StockNews.com started coverage on shares of China Yuchai International (NYSE:CYD – Get Rating) in a research report issued to clients and investors on Monday.
+The firm set a “hold” rating on the stock.

 Institutional Investors Weigh In On China Yuchai International